There are a variety of ways you can measure the success of your recruitment efforts, and it can quickly become overwhelming.

 You may be asking yourself: What do the numbers actually mean, and now that I have the metrics, how do I implement change?

-We’ve broken down the eight most important recruitment metrics you should focus on, and under each section, we’ve covered what the metric is, how to calculate it and how to translate the numbers into actions.
+We’ve broken down the eight most important recruitment metrics you should focus on, including the business impact of each metric and how to calculate them.

 - Application Completion Rate